 KEKOVA SAILING TOUR

-Sican Adasi or Rat Island is a small uninhabited island located just before the marina of Antalya Celebi, about 1.8 MN SSW of it.
+Sican Adasi or Rat Island is a small uninhabited island located just before the marina of Antalya Celebi, in front of Celebi Beach.
 Its highest point is 74 m.
-This small island is in front of Celebi Beach, about 0.4 NM offshore.
-On this slope the depth between the island and the continent does not exceed 8 m.
+On this slope, the depth between the island and the mainland does not exceed 8 m.
 It is an area of sand where you can anchor.
 On the NE side of the island the depth, consisting of rocks, is 22 m.
-On the E side a small cave is very popular with divers.
-When the wind is blowing from the W, it generates quite large surface currents.
-The winds blowing from the S can create big waves.
+On the east shore is a small cave and is a popular spot for divers.
+Many day trip boats and charter yachts anchor here during their blue cruises along the turquoise coast.
+When the wind is blowing from the west it can generate quite large surface currents and winds from the south can cause big waves.

 Kaleköy, named after the castle high on the hill, is one of the most important places in the region.
 Kaleköy was built on the site of the ancient city of Simena.
 In the sea, the old city walls and stairs can clearly be seen.
 Near the shore is a sarcophagus standing just above the water.
 It is forbidden to swim among the ruins here.
 Climb up to the castle, above the village, as the views are stunning.
 You will also see a tiny theatre cut into the rocks and the ruins of some temples and public baths.
 Shopping is limited in Kaleköy.
 Take a yacht charter in Turkey and discover the wonders of Kaleköy.